 This type of planning involves wills, trusts, annuities, federal gift taxes, executors (personal representatives), guardianship, living wills and durable powers of attorney.
 Estate planning expresses what we believe, assures the proper disbursement of property and minimizes taxes payable at death.

 One of the hardest concepts to convey is that wills and estate planning aren’t just for older or wealthy people, and everybody has an estate.
 Everything you have worked hard for your entire life constitutes your estate.
 Directing how your estate will be distributed after your death is just as important as how you care for it during your lifetime.
 In fact, it’s part of your Christian responsibility.

 Giving for missions and ministries beyond your normal tithes and offering is always an option for those so blessed.
-For example, in 2011 we gave over $4,800 in aid through our church General Board of Global Ministries.
-The top two recipients were disaster relief aid to Japan and efforts to combat human trafficking.
+For example, in 2014 we gave over $3,300 in aid through our church General Board of Global Ministries.

 Two recommended UM giving sites are: